Non-stationary Transformers: Exploring the Stationarity in Time Series Forecasting: Limitation

 \section{Limitation}

-De-stationary Attention is deduced by analyzing the vanilla Self-Attention, which may not be the optimal solution for advanced attention mechanisms.
-There is also potential for further development on the projector to include more inductive bias.
-Besides, the proposed framework is limited to the Transformer-based models, while the over-stationary problem can appear on any deep time forecasting models if using stationarization methods inappropriately.
-Therefore, a more model-agnostic solution for the over-stationary problem will be our exploring directions in the future.
+Our De-stationary Attention is deduced by analyzing the vanilla Self-Attention, which may not be the optimal solution for advanced attention mechanisms.
+There also remains room for re-incorporating non-stationarity on other classical stationarization methods, like differencing and quantile.
+Besides, the proposed framework is currently limited to the Transformer-based models, while the over-stationarization problem can appear on any deep time forecasting models if using stationarization methods inappropriately.
+Therefore, a more model-agnostic solution for the over-stationarization problem will be our exploring direction.